virtual-brain-twins/twin-distribution/README.md

     ````
        # OCI Registry Configuration Sample
        # =============================
-       # The following variables configure the OCI registry used for caching.
+       # The following variables configure the Harbor docker OCI registry (EBRAINS) used for caching.

        # The hostname of the OCI registry. e.g. docker-registry.ebrains.eu
        REGISTRY_HOST="docker-registry.ebrains.eu"